-Choosing a child care centre that meet the needs of your child and family is a tremendous responsibility.
-We thank you for choosing Little Treasures Child Care Centre for your child/ren.
+Choosing a child care centre that meets the needs of your child and family is a tremendous responsibility.
+We thank you for choosing BGC Moncton Afterschool Program for your child/ren.
 It is very important that you agree with our philosophies and policies as defined in our handbook as these are the principles on which the program and interactions with your child and family will be based.

-It is also very important that you are comfortable with the environment and educators who will be responsible for your child's well being, security and early childhood learning during his/her attendance at the centre.
+It is also very important that you are comfortable with the environment and educators who will be responsible for your child's well-being, security and early childhood learning during his/her attendance at the centre.
 Take the time necessary to get to know the educators and or the Director.

-Every child care centre licensed through the Department of Education & Early Childhood Development has access to a wealth of information regarding many different programs such as: Designated Centre - Parent Subsidy Program, NB Public Health, Talk with Me, NB Libraries, etc. Please remember to speak to the Director for more information regarding areas of interest for your family.
+Every child care centre licensed through the Department of Education & Early Childhood Development has access to a wealth of information regarding many different programs such as: Day Care Assistance Program, NB Public Health, Talk with Me, NB Libraries, Dairy Farm of NB, etc. Please remember to speak to the Director for more information regarding areas of interest for your family.